KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation - Found 'uses: actions/checkout@v3' in file `nodejs.yml`: Replace it with v4.
 2. Deprecated - Found 'node-version: [16' in file `nodejs.yml`: Update to current version.
-3. `nodejs.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-4. Typo - Found 'Magic Mirror' in file `MMM-Ecobee.js`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `MMM-Ecobee.js`: Replace it with `MagicMirror²`.
-5. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
-6. Recommendation - Found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation - Found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.
-7. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Ecosia-Tree-Counter by rehne](https://github.com/rehne/MMM-Ecosia-Tree-Counter)